Bolshoi dancer who played villains admits acid attack

 Dmitrichenko, born in Moscow to a family of dancers, had been at the Bolshoi since 2002 and was to dance in "Sleeping Beauty" this month.

-He could face years in prison if convicted.
-The three suspects have not yet been charged and are due to appear in court on Thursday.
+He could face jail and the end of his dance career.
+He and the two other accused are due to appear in court on Thursday.

-LifeNews, a Russian website with close ties to police, said suspected attacker Yury Zarutsky and suspected driver Andrei Lipatov had been found by tracking phone calls made from the crime scene.
+LifeNews, a Russian website with close ties to the police, said the suspected attacker Yury Zarutsky and his driver Andrei Lipatov had been found by tracking cellphone calls made from the crime scene.

-Police said the suspects had used phones registered under other names to organize the attack, and that Dmitrichenko had called his accomplices to report Filin was on his way home.

-The suspected attacker bought the acid at a car parts store and concentrated it by steaming away water, they said.

 Newspapers published photographs on Wednesday of a scowling Dmitrichenko in costume as Ivan the Terrible, the mad tsar who killed his son and heir.